Dr. Graham J. Reid

 This program of research focus primarily on how families access and use mental health services for children or adolescents who have mental health problems.
 We have studied the process of how parents attempt to access mental health services for children (Shanley, Reid, & Evans, 2008; Reid et al., 2011).
 In one study of families looking for mental health services for their children, we sought to a) identify where and why families were looking for help, and b) describe the treatment services parents were both offered and accepted.
-Kyleigh Schraeder (M.Sc.) is currently studying how being placed on a waitlist at a children’s mental health agency alters the probability that families will contact another agency for help.
+Kyleigh Schraeder (M.Sc.
+2012) conducted a study entitled "Why wait?
+The effects of waiting time on subsequent help-seeking among families looking for children’s mental health services"; using survival analysis, she examined how being placed on a waitlist at a children’s mental health agency alters the probability that families will contact another agency for help.
 The role of family physicians in helping parents of children with psychosocial problems is also a focus in this line of studies (Reid et. al., 2011).
 Another project includes how individuals of all ages access care from family physicians (Reid, Freeman et al., 2009).

 b) Measurement development